rbuurma/rise-2021/Rise-2021/Rise21SyllabusDraft.md

 #### Accommodations
 I want to work to make sure that everyone in this class has the access to the materials, resources, and support they need in order to learn most effectively.
 You are always free to talk to me about your own situation.
 A key Swarthmore resource in this area is the Office of Student Disability Services.
 Their accommodations policy is here:

 > If you believe you need accommodations for a disability or a chronic medical condition, please contact Student Disability Services via email at studentdisabilityservices@swarthmore.edu to arrange an appointment to discuss your needs.
 As appropriate, the office will issue students with documented disabilities or medical conditions a formal Accommodations Letter.
 Since accommodations require early planning and are not retroactive, please contact Student Disability Services as soon as possible.
 For details about the accommodations process, visit the Student Disability Services website.
-You are also welcome to contact me [the faculty member] privately to discuss your academic needs.
+You are also welcome to contact me privately to discuss your academic needs.
 However, all disability-related accommodations must be arranged, in advance, through Student Disability Services.

 #### Dean's Discretionary Fund and Dean's Office resources for basic needs